fisherlyon/SAT_SeniorProject/README.md

 Usage: ./write_cnf <filename> <boolean_formula>
     - filename : the file name of the .cnf file to be written to
     - boolean_formula : the boolean formula to be converted to CNF and then written
-    - <b>NOTE : the given formula must be provided in the form described above under "Data Definitions"</b>
+    - NOTE : the given formula must be provided in the form described above under "Data Definitions"
 ```

 ## Resources